sebastianbergmann/phpunit-documentation-english/src/code-coverage-analysis.rst

 .. admonition:: Note

    Xdebug is not distributed as part of PHPUnit.
-If you receive a notice while running tests that the Xdebug extension is not loaded, it means that Xdebug is either not installed or not configured properly.
+If you receive a notice while running tests that no code coverage driver is available, it means that Xdebug is either not installed or not configured properly.
 Before you can use the code coverage analysis features in PHPUnit, you should read `the Xdebug installation guide <https://xdebug.org/docs/install>`_.